powered by FreeFind

 Much has been written about this famous family, especially the most famous member, Daniel Boone.
 Daniel is my first cousin, six generations removed.
 Our common ancestor is George Boone III.

 The First 5 Generations of the George Boone Family Presented by The Boone Society, Inc. The document is in pdf format and will open in a new window.
-It was updated October 2006 with new information.
+Updated August, 2012

 Sources of information for this narrative include: